Kong/docs.konghq.com/app/_hub/moesif/kong-plugin-moesif/index.md

     - name: api_endpoint
       required: false
       default: "`https://api.moesif.net`"
-      description: URL for the Moesif Collection API (Only modify if secure proxy is used).
+      description: URL for the Moesif Collection API (Change to your secure proxy hostname if client-side encryption is used).
     - name: connect_timeout
       required: false
       default: "`1000`"